What Is Cybersecurity Asset Management — And Why It Matters in 2026

 - User accounts: Employee credentials, service accounts, privileged administrator accounts, and third-party vendor access

-Regulatory Requirement: Asset Inventory Mandates
+Regulatory Requirements: Asset Inventory Mandates

 Federal regulators mandate specific asset management capabilities across multiple frameworks.
 Understanding these requirements is essential for any organization conducting asset management security assessments.